Accessible Alt. Textbook Formats

 .
 It may take up 2-4 weeks to receive the file, so students should submit their request(s) as early as possible.

-Students must submit an individual form for each textbook to email@example.com, indicating their preferred digital format (i.e., PDF, audio).
+Students must submit an individual form for each textbook to SAS at firstname.lastname@example.org, indicating their preferred digital format (i.e., PDF, audio).
 If audio is preferred, but not available, the student will be given access to a PDF of the textbook, to use in conjunction with Marymount's copy of the Read and Write (R&W) Gold software (free to all current MU students, faculty, and staff).
 Read & Write Gold and that reads PDFs, websites, and other digital text.